DanielAlhassan/idDMR/paper.md

 ---

 # Summary
 Identifying and detecting differentially methylated regions(DMRs) in  the human genome has been an area of keen research interest for years now.
 Many methods and their associated `R` packages have been proposed to solve problems related to DNA methylation data.
+A few common existing R packages in this area of research are the  `bumphunter` package [@bumphunter;@minfi], the `ChAMP` package with implements the `Probe Lasso` method to DMR identification and the `DMRcate` package [@DMRcate2015]. \par
-However, our knowledge on the co-methylation structure between nearby cytosine followed by guanine (CpG) sites has increased. [@Sun2019] recently revealed that co-methylation patterns within normal tissues  were as short as a few hundred base pairs (bp) of each other. [@Sun2019b] in another article on analysis of methylation patterns between CpG sites in a breast cancer study revealed that co-methylation region lengths differed significantly for unmethylated and methylated states.
+Our knowledge on the co-methylation structure between nearby cytosine followed by guanine (CpG) sites has increased. [@Sun2019] recently revealed that co-methylation patterns within normal tissues  were as short as a few hundred base pairs (bp) of each other. [@Sun2019b] in another article on analysis of methylation patterns between CpG sites in a breast cancer study revealed that co-methylation region lengths differed significantly for unmethylated and methylated states.
 Another finding worthy on note is that by [@sun2022].
-They  that the co-methylation patterns on chromosome X were different from the other chromosomes suggesting that the degree of co-methylation may differ on different chromosomes.
-Owing to these recent findings, we developed the `idDMR`  R package to help the scientists in the field to implement the DMR detection method that uses an array-adaptive normalized kernel-weighted statistic developed by [Alhassan et al 2022].
+They concluded that the co-methylation patterns on chromosome X were different from the other chromosomes suggesting that the degree of co-methylation may differ on different chromosomes.
+Owing to these recent findings, we developed the `idDMR`  R package to help the scientist implement the DMR detection method that uses an array-adaptive normalized kernel-weighted statistic developed by [Alhassan et al 2022]. \par

-`idDMR`[idDMR](https://github.com/DanielAlhassan/idDMR) is currently hosted in GitHub repository.
-Currently this package enhouses one DMR detection method in the function `aaDMR()`.
+[idDMR](https://github.com/DanielAlhassan/idDMR) is currently hosted on GitHub.
+Currently this package contains one DMR detection method in the function `aaDMR()`.
 This function uses the array-adaptive normalized kernel statistic in (\ref{A}).
-Some of its arguments, it accepts a `CpGsiteAnnotated` object, an adapted object in the `idDMR` package, from the originally created `cpgannotated` object by [@DMRcate2015]; an agglomerate parameter, g, set by the user that is used as the maximum bp distance in collapsing contiguous sites into regions.
-We describe the key functions in the package and how to use it in the Usage section below.
+The primary arguments it accepts include a `CpGsiteAnnotated` object, an adapted object , from the originally created `cpgannotated` object by [@DMRcate2015]; an agglomerate parameter, g, set by the user that is used as the maximum bp distance in collapsing contiguous sites into regions.
+We describe the key functions in the package and how to use them in the Usage section below.

-# Statement of need
-Identifying differentially methylated regions is a common but challenging task the researcher faces owing to the complex nature and degree of co-methylation between neighboring CpG sites on a chromosome.
-Several efforts have been made, methods have been proposed and software packages written for these methods to make the users task easier.
-As our knowledge on the degree of co-methylation increases, better methods that utilize the new findings are proposed and hence software need to be created to make them available to the user to implement.

-Some existing R packages in this area of research are the  `bumphunter` package [@bumphunter;@minfi], the `ChAMP` package with implements the `Probe Lasso` method to DMR identification

- As with the above R/Biconductor packages,  `idDMR` package was designed to allow the user to implement the methods discussed in [Alhassan et 2021].
-At the heart of the detection procedure is the use of the normalized kernel-weighted statistic to incorporate co-methylation information at the CpG site-level.
-Our modeling framework borrows it's foundation work from DMRcate [@DMRcate2015].

-### Mathematics
+###
-The estimator at the heart of our DMR detection procedure is the array-adaptive normalized kernel-weighted statistic $S(x_{i})$ below:
+The estimator at the heart of our DMR detection procedure is the array-adaptive normalized kernel-weighted statistic $S(x_{i})$ below due to [Alhassan 2022]:

 \begin{align}
 S(x_{i}) = Y_{i} + \sum_{j \neq i}^{n}w_{j}(x_{i})Y_{j}
 \label{A}
 \end{align}

-where $Y_{i}$ is the square of `limma`'s t-statistic [@limma] and $w_{j} = \dfrac{K\left( \dfrac{x_{j}-x_{i}}{h}\right)}{\displaystyle\sum_{j \neq i}^{n}K\left( \dfrac{x_{j}-x_{i}}{h}\right)}$.
+where $Y_{i}$ is the square of `limma`'s t-statistic [@limma] and $w_{j}$ is a weight measure defined in [Alhassan 2022].
-See [Alhassan] for a more in dept discussion of the methods.

 # Key Functions
 The two core functions of the `idDMR` package are: